John Hutchinson (association footballer)

-John Paul Hutchinson (born 29 December 1979) is a football manager and former player who is the head coach of J2 League club Júbilo Iwata.
-He played as a central midfielder for Gippsland Falcons, Northern Spirit, Manly United, Chengdu Blades and Central Coast Mariners, for whom he served as captain.
+John Paul Hutchinson (born 29 December 1979) is a football manager and former player who is the head coach of the Central Coast Mariners, where he also previously played 228 league matches for and captained.
+He also played for Gippsland Falcons, Northern Spirit, Manly United, and Chengdu Blades, predominately playing as a central midfielder.
 Born in Australia, he represented the Malta national team.

 Hutchinson was born in Morwell, Victoria and made his senior debut for the Falcons in the National Soccer League in 1997.
 Hutchinson went on to play for Northern Spirit and Manly United before joining Central Coast Mariners in 2005.
 Hutchinson is the all-time most-capped Mariners player.
 He also spent time on loan at Chinese club Chengdu Blades.

 Hutchinson won 11 caps with Malta.

 Early life

 Hutchinson was born in Morwell, and played youth football from age three for Morwell Pegasus, going on to play for the side in the Latrobe Valley Soccer League.
 He has Maltese ancestry through his mother.